leaderboardsgg/leaderboard-site/CONTRIBUTING.md

 We appreciate your help!

+## Discord

+- If you have any questions, comments, concerns that don't fit in GitHub please [direct them here!](https://discord.com/invite/TZvfau25Vb)

 ## Before filing an issue

 If you are unsure whether you have found a bug, please consider asking in [our discord](https://discord.gg/TZvfau25Vb) first.